-As of December 31, 2016, the following principal entities of the Sohu Group were qualified as HNTEs and were entitled to an income tax rate of 15%.
+As of December 31, 2017, the following principal entities of the Sohu Group were qualified as HNTEs and were entitled to an income tax rate of 15%.

 - Beijing Sohu New Momentum Information Technology Co., Ltd. ("Sohu New Momentum").
-Sohu New Momentum qualified as an HNTE for the years 2016 to 2018, and will need to re-apply for HNTE qualification in 2019. - Beijing Sohu Internet Information Service Co., Ltd. ("Sohu Internet").
-Sohu Internet qualified as an HNTE for the years 2015 to 2017, and will need to re-apply for HNTE qualification in 2018. - Beijing Sohu New Era Information Technology Co., Ltd. ("Sohu Era"), Sohu Media and Guangzhou Qianjun Network Technology Co., Ltd ("Guangzhou Qianjun").
-Sohu Era, Sohu Media and Guangzhou Qianjun are each qualified as HNTEs for the years 2014 to 2016, and will need to re-apply for HNTE qualification in 2017.
+Sohu New Momentum qualified as an HNTE for the years 2016 through 2018, and will need to re-apply for HNTE qualification in 2019. - Beijing Sohu Internet Information Service Co., Ltd. ("Sohu Internet").
+Sohu Internet qualified as an HNTE for the years 2015 through 2017, and will need to re-apply for HNTE qualification in 2018. - Sohu Media and Guangzhou Qianjun.
+Sohu Media and Guangzhou Qianjun re-applied for HNTE qualification and received approval in November 2017 and December 2017, respectively.
+New Media and Guangzhou Qianjun are entitled to continue to enjoy the beneficial tax rate as HNTEs for the years 2017 through 2019, and will need to re-apply for HNTE qualification in 2020.

 - Beijing Sogou Information Service Co., Ltd. ("Sogou Information").
-Sogou Information qualified as an HNTE for the years 2015 to 2017, and will need to re-apply for HNTE qualification in 2018. - Beijing Sogou Technology Development Co., Ltd. ("Sogou Technology").
-Sogou Technology qualified as an HNTE for the years 2014 to 2016, and will need to re-apply for HNTE qualification in 2017. - Beijing Sogou Network Technology Co., Ltd. ("Sogou Network").
-Sogou Network qualified as an HNTE for the years 2016 to 2018, and will need to re-apply for HNTE qualification in 2019.
+Sogou Information qualified as an HNTE for the years 2015 through 2017, and will need to re-apply for HNTE qualification in 2018. - Beijing Sogou Technology Development Co., Ltd. ("Sogou Technology").
+Sogou Technology re-applied for HNTE qualification and received approval in December 2017.
+Sogou Technology is entitled to continue to enjoy the beneficial tax rate as an HNTE for the years 2017 through 2019, and will need to re-apply for HNTE qualification in 2020. - Beijing Sogou Network Technology Co., Ltd. ("Sogou Network").
+Sogou Network qualified as an HNTE for the years 2016 through 2018, and will need to re-apply for HNTE qualification in 2019.

-• Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame") and Beijing Gamease Age Digital Technology Co., Ltd. ("Gamease").
-AmazGame and Gamease are each qualified as HNTEs for the years 2014 to 2016, and will need to re-apply for HNTE qualification in 2017.
+- Beijing Gamease Age Digital Technology Co., Ltd. ("Gamease") and Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame").
+Gamease and AmazGame re-applied for HNTE qualification and received approval in October 2017 and December 2017, respectively.
+Gamease and AmazGame are entitled to continue to enjoy the beneficial tax rate as HNTEs for the years 2017 through 2019, and will need to re-apply for HNTE qualification in 2020. - Beijing Changyou Gamespace Software Technology Co., Ltd. ("Gamespace").
+Gamespace qualified as an HNTE for the years 2017 through 2019, and will need to re-apply for HNTE qualification in 2020.